b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

   as long as compatibility with their scripts and tools is ensured.
 * The choice between Dash and Bash is often a matter of preference and specific requirements.

-I hope this provides a more comprehensive and balanced understanding of Arch's decision and the broader context surrounding Dash and Bash.

 ## Rc shell

 I was surprised to find the Rc shell installed on my system, as I don't remember expressly installing it, and it was on both my Android tablet and smartphone.
 The package is known as the rcshell, whilst the executable is `rc`.
 It has both `man rc` and `info rc` pages, and they are largely identical, and I proffer without surety, that the InfoPage is derived from the ManPage.
 The version of `rc` I have installed is